titan-x/titan/README.md

 +                                  +
 ```

-Any message that was not acknowledged will be delivered to the client again (hence at-least-once delivery princinple), unless TTL of the message was reached.
+Any message that was not acknowledged by the client will be delivered again (hence at-least-once delivery princinple), unless TTL of the message was reached.
+Client implementations should be ready to handle occasional duplicate deliveries of messages by the server.
+Message IDs will remain the same for duplicates.

 Testing
 -------